CenturyLinkCloud/APIDocs/Servers/set-server-credentials.md

 ## Response

-The response is a link to the <a href="/api-docs/v2#queue-get-status">Get Status</a> operation so the asynchronous job can be tracked.
+The response is a link to the [Get Status](../Queue/get-status.md) operation so the asynchronous job can be tracked.
 Once successfully completed, the password will be changed as specified.

 ### Entity Definition